mrorigo/alpharevolve/README.md

 ### Visualize Results

 - Open `index.html` in your browser.
-- Load a run from the `runs/` directory to explore every candidate, metric, and feedback in your evolutionary journey.
+- Load a run from the `runs/` directory to explore every candidate, metric, prompt and feedback in your evolutionary journey.

 ---